 - The National Curriculum for England, for our International Line of Studies for Key Stages 1, 2 and 3.

-- The Cambridge Assessment International Curriculum, for our International Line of Studies for Key Stages 4, and 5 (Cambridge IGCSE / Cambridge AS and A2 Level)
+- The Cambridge Assessment International Curriculum, for our International Line of Studies for Key Stages 4, and 5 (Cambridge IGCSE / Cambridge AS and A Level)

-- Romanian/Hungarian/German/French and Spanish language and literature studies.
+- Romanian/Hungarian/German/French and Spanish language and literature studies in 2 hours/week as mother tongue.

 RS curriculum principles are underpinned by the assurance of equality of access and opportunity for learning and progress.
 They promote simultaneously academic achievement and personal growth (schooling and education).